-Volunteers can offer companionship to palliative clients and the bereaved, and offer respite for family caregivers, provide an opportunity to talk and listen without judgement.
-Visits can be arranged to your home, long-term facility, Oceanside Hospice at Trillium and the Palliative Care Unit at Nanaimo Regional General Hospital.
+Volunteers can offer companionship to palliative clients and the bereaved, and offer respite for family caregivers, Visits can be arranged to your home, long-term facility, or Oceanside Hospice at Trillium.

 An extensive and up-to-date selection of books and DVDs dealing with end-of-life issues, caregiving, grief, and loss are available on loan from the Resource Centre.